iding-ir/react-portfolio/public/data/en/contact.md

-Feel free to drop me a message on LinkedIn or GitHub.
+Feel free to drop me a message on LinkedIn.

-There are links to those profiles in the header of this website.
+You can find the link in the header of this website.